FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Abstract

 \section{Abstract}

-The process of identifying a compound from its mass spectrum is a critical step in the analysis of complex mixtures.
-Typical solutions for the mass spectrum to compound (MS2C) problem involve matching the unknown spectrum against a library of known spectrum-molecule pairs, an approach that is limited by incomplete library coverage.
-Compound to mass spectrum (C2MS) models can improve retrieval rates by augmenting real libraries with predicted spectra.
-Unfortunately, many existing C2MS models suffer from problems with prediction resolution, scalability, or interpretability.
-We develop a new probabilistic method for C2MS prediction, FraGNNet, that can efficiently and accurately predict high-resolution spectra.
-FraGNNet uses a structured latent space to provide insight into the underlying processes that define the spectrum.
-Our model achieves state-of-the-art performance in terms of prediction error, and surpasses existing C2MS models as a tool for retrieval-based MS2C.
+Compound identification from tandem mass spectrometry (MS/MS) data is a critical step in the analysis of complex mixtures.
+Typical solutions for the MS/MS spectrum to compound (MS2C) problem involve comparing the unknown spectrum against a library of known spectrum-molecule pairs, an approach that is limited by incomplete library coverage.
+Compound to MS/MS spectrum (C2MS) models can improve retrieval rates by augmenting real libraries with predicted MS/MS spectra.
+Unfortunately, many existing C2MS models suffer from problems with mass accuracy, generalization, or interpretability.
+We develop a new probabilistic method for C2MS prediction, FraGNNet, that can efficiently and accurately simulate MS/MS spectra with high mass accuracy.
+Our approach formulates the C2MS problem as learning a distribution over molecule fragments.
+FraGNNet achieves state-of-the-art performance in terms of prediction error and surpasses existing C2MS models as a tool for retrieval-based MS2C.